 With the exception of their night tour, most of their tours are 5 hours or longer.

 TIP: They also offer tours in New York City and you are entitled to a discount if you book tours in both cities.

-When we said these tours were high quality, we weren’t lying: this company has a 4 ½ out of 5 stars rating on TripAdvisor.
-Over 750 of their 800+ reviews are positive, and that’s a pretty good sign for any service.
+When we said these tours were high quality, we weren’t lying: this company has a 4 ½ out of 5 stars rating on TripAdvisor and Get Your Guide (read the reviews).

 If you want to explore pretty much every notable monument and landmark in D.C. and take a 1-hour cruise on the Potomac River, then consider the Discover DC Tour.